OOO-A2/IT-Product-Development-course/docs/ai-usage.md

     To transcribe the audio recordings, which saved time and improved accuracy compared to manual transcription.
     - To structure and organize the interview questions.
 It helped us focus on analyzing the content rather than on manual tasks.
     - To transcribe the audio recordings, which saved time and improved accuracy compared to manual transcription.
+1. Sprint 2:
+    - Drafting of frontend pages with components and mock data;